maifeng/customer-review-crawler/README.md

 customer-review-crawler
 =======================

-An crawler to collect reviews and product infomation on Amazon.com
+An crawler to collect reviews and product infomation on Amazon.com and save them to SQLite databases.

 # Quick Start Guide